gramlang/gram/README.md

 You also need the usual set of Unix tools, such as `echo`, `grep`, etc.

-### Other build and installation options

-By default, Gram will be built in release mode for maximum performance.
-You can run `make BUILD_TYPE=debug` to build Gram with debugging information.
-This is useful if you are working on the Gram compiler.

-If you want to remove the artifacts created during the build process, run `make clean` for Gram-specific artifacts or `make clean-all` for all artifacts including dependencies.
-Normally, these files are retained so future builds can use them instead of starting from scratch.

-The default installation directory is `/usr/local/bin`.
-You can run `make install PREFIX=path` to install to a different directory.

-If Gram was installed to the default location, you can uninstall it with `sudo make uninstall`.
-You can uninstall from a different directory with `make uninstall PREFIX=path`.

 ## How to contribute

 See the file [CONTRIBUTING.md](https://github.com/gramlang/gram/blob/master/CONTRIBUTING.md).